 Feedback for this treadmill is very positive compared to others in this price range.

-Check out the feedback and latest price now on this dedicated amazon.co.uk product page!
+Check out the feedback, close ups of the console and latest price now on this dedicated amazon.co.uk product page!

 You’ll get a compact frame, which is finished in a smart black and grey design.
 It measures 126cms long, 60cms wide and 120cms tall when set up.
 With a weight of just 24kgs, the Nero Pro is easy enough to wheel around (two small wheels to the front).
 It will fold up, which is a big plus for those of us without dedicated running space.

 The Nero Pro has a top speed of 10km / hour.
 This is fine for most casual exercise.
 For ‘serious’ runners, I recommend something that goes up to at least 12km / hour.
 There are 3 incline levels, which will make a big difference to the intensity of your run.

 Construction is steel, with extras like (short) safety arms and a small bottle holder as standard.